drcervantes/REmuBox/README.md

 9. Click the Add a New Workshop button and fill out the form. _The workshop name should have the same name as the folder created in Step 1._
 10. Once finished, stop the service and restart with running all components (`python -m remu`).
 11. You should now see your workshop if you navigate to the user website (default is http://127.0.0.1).

+### 3.3 Modifying an Existing Workshop
+To modify an imported workshop, simply modify the machine and take a new snapshot of its state.
+The cloning process will use the most recent snapshot when creating new workshop units for users.
+If it is necessary to power on the machine to make the modifications, ensure that the machine is in a 'Powered Off' state when the changes are completed and not 'Saved'.